 When Google introduced the first Penguin updates in 2012, all my primary sites suffered heavy penalties due to the stricter control from Google.
 This caused my web traffic and revenues to disappear overnight just because Google didn’t want people to spam their rankings.

 What followed was a gruelling 18 months of restructuring and re-jigging on all my sites to crawl back up on Google’s ranking and back into the game.

 The whole experience taught me a painful lesson: Take as much as you can from Google, but never rely solely on one single source for inbound traffic/revenue.
 I realized that the best practice for me (and for budding affiliate marketers) is to build up various sources of inbound traffic on multiple platforms.

-Experiment with different avenues such as posting in forums related to your niche market, creating industry specific content on Slideshare, or guest blogging on other sites to drive traffic back to your website.
+Experiment with different avenues such as posting in forums related to your niche market, creating industry-specific content on Slideshare, or guest blogging on other sites to drive traffic back to your website.

 Offer something valuable to encourage your site visitors to signup to your email list.
 Keep in touch consistently with your subscribers through emails and newsletter.

-Takeaway for consistent traffic
+The takeaway for consistent traffic

 Google might be king when it comes to driving traffic but it’s NOT the only one.
 Build up a network of inbound traffic and revenues through multiple platforms but don’t just rely on one single source.